 Direct compensation is the money paid to an employee in exchange for their work.
-Direct compensation includes, but is not limited to, salaries/wages and other compensation such as retention payments and any other form of monetary compensation.
+Direct compensation includes, but is not limited to, salaries/wages and any other form of monetary compensation.

 Indirect compensation is a benefit given to an employee that has a financial value but is not a direct monetary payment.
 This may include, but is not limited to, healthcare coverage (medical and supplemental), life insurance, retirement contributions, career planning, EAP services, wellness programs, employee recognition programs, flexible working schedules, paid vacation and sick time, County-issued cellular phones and learning and development opportunities.
 Indirect compensation provided to employees is described in Chapter 10 of this handbook.